superlistapp/super_editor/super_editor/README.md

   ],
 );

+// A DocumentComposer holds the user's selection.
+Your editor will likely want
+// to observe, and possibly change the user's selection.
+Therefore, you should
+// hold onto your own DocumentComposer and pass it to your Editor. final myComposer = MutableDocumentComposer();

-// With a MutableDocument, create a DocumentEditor, which knows how
+// With a MutableDocument, create an Editor, which knows how to apply changes
-// to apply changes to the MutableDocument. final docEditor = DocumentEditor(document: myDoc);
+// to the MutableDocument.
+final editor = createDefaultDocumentEditor(document: myDoc, composer: myComposer);

-// Next: pass the docEditor to your Editor widget.
+// Next: pass the editor to your SuperEditor widget.
 ```

 The `SuperEditor` widget can be customized.